RoWaBo/iplay-music-mobile-app/opgave_dokumentation/tasks.md

   - Fetch categories
   - Search on view specific endpoint and print to Song view
   - Fetch random playlist on Playlists
   - Click on featured playlist and link and print to Playlists
+  - Click on album name and link to Player.
+Fetch entire album or playlist on Player.

 # Nice to have
   - NavBar current page icon highlight